Geodesics with one self-intersection, and other stories: Punctured tori

 \section{Punctured tori}

 The results of the previous section have particularly a particularly nice form when the surface $S$ is a once-punctured torus.
-A punctured torus $T,$ can be cut along a simple closed geodesic $\gamma$ into a sphere with two boundary components (each of length $\ell(\gamma)$ and one cusp.
+A punctured torus $T,$ can be cut along a simple closed geodesic $\gamma$ into a sphere with two boundary components (each of length $\ell(\gamma)$) and one cusp.
 This means that to each simple geodesic $\gamma$ we can associate two geodesics $\gamma_1$ and $\gamma_2$ both of which have a single self intersection, are of the same length, and if the translation corresponding to $\gamma$ is $A$ and that corresponding to $\gamma_1$ is $B,$ then, from Eq.\eqref{trace1},

-If $\ell(\gamma)$ is large, Eq. \eqref{trace2} implies that $\ell(\gamma_1) \approx \ell(\gamma) + 2\log 3.$ Set $N_0(L, T)$ be the number of simple geodesics of length bounded above by $L$ on the punctured torus $T,$ and let $N_1(L, T)$ be the number of geodesics with a single double point on the same torus, then. \begin{theorem} \end{theorem} \begin{remark} The same result holds when instead of a punctured torus we consider a torus with a geodesic boundary component. \end{remark}

-In addition, we easily deduce an analogy of McShane's identity (\cite{mcshaneid}) for curves with a single self-intersection.
-Recall that McShane's identity states that on a punctured torus
+If $\ell(\gamma)$ is large, Eq. \eqref{trace2} implies that $\ell(\gamma_1) \approx \ell(\gamma) + 2\log 3.$ Set $N_0(L, T)$ be the number of simple geodesics of length bounded above by $L$ on the punctured torus $T,$ and let $N_1(L, T)$ be the number of geodesics with a single double point on the same torus, then. \begin{theorem} \end{theorem} \begin{remark} The same result holds when instead of a punctured torus we consider a torus with a geodesic boundary component. \end{remark} In addition, the two geodesics $\gamma_1$ and $\gamma_2$ are \emph{homologous} to $\gamma,$ which gives us the following result: \begin{theorem} There are exactly two simple closed geodesics with one self intersection in each primitive homology class on the punctured torus. \end{theorem} \begin{remark} Combinatorial results on geodesics with a single self-intersection on a punctured torus have been obtained by D. Crisp and W. Moran in \cite{crisp1}. \end{remark}